 On a site identified as a greenway, this Plan recommends that building heights be reduced below the maximum height allowed in the applicable zone based on the setback from the street and the land be dedicated for the greenway.
-This reduction in height applies to the entire parcel.
+This reduction in height applies to the entire portion of the property zoned 70 feet (35 feet) in the Eastern Greenway Districts, as shown in Figure 2.19 Recommended Maximum Building Heights.